Cal/Val and monitoring of operational CO2M products

 Routine monitoring and scientific validation of GHG products

-The content of this website is part of the results from the EUMETSAT project “Science Service Support for CO2M Product Validation and Monitoring”.
+The content of this website is part of the results from the EUMETSAT projects CO2M Cal/Val requirements science support - Phase 1 and CO2M Cal/Val science support - Cal/Val Phase II

-The study is lead by by the Ludwig-Maximilians-Universität in partnership with:
+The Phase I (July 2021 - June 2024) study was lead by the Ludwig-Maximilians-Universität in partnership with:

 Access to the Cal/Val database